 The center offers educational opportunities to families, children, and adults, including summer camps, school field trips, workshops, and outings year-round.

-The St. Lous County Depot contains the beginnings of Duluth’s aerial lift.
-The depot is located in Canal Park, where a small railway station was built in 1907 by Samuel Hill.
+The St. Lous County contains the beginnings of Duluth’s aerial lift.
+The Depot is located in Canal Park, where a small railway station was built in 1907 by Samuel Hill.

 Check out some of these other top restaurants in Duluth to build your list of dining excursions.